matthewapeters/goJack/README.md

 Hands also have a preferred order for card presentation - that is, cards are displayed as they are dealt.

-I have opted to use a tree to represent a hand, with new cards being added as leaves.
-Each card's Value Path links to subsequently received card.
+I have opted to use a slice of card pointers to represent the cards taken into a hand.
+However, as a means of scoring, goJack somewhat simulates the recursive tree traversal algorithm for weighted and directed graphs.

 A hand has four key functions: taking a card, giving a card, scoring the hand, and representing the hand (printing it to the screen).

 ### Taking a Card ###

-The Takes function for the hand takes a card pointer as input.
-The function uses a recursive traversal until the leaf is found, and then the leaf is updated so its nil-pointing edges now point to the new card.
+The "Takes" function for the hand receives a card pointer as input.
+It is then appended to the hand's slice of cards.
+The score is updated.

 ### Giving A Card ###

 Giving a card is a three step process.
 First, the calling function has to pick a card -- that is, it must indicate which card it wants by number.
-I have chosen to use 1-base indexing for this, as it is a bit incongruous to say "I want the first card so I am passing 0 to the function."
-My best technical argument for this is that linked lists are not arrays or slices, and so the 0-based Go language indexing need not apply.
-The calling function passes the chosen card number "n" to the GiveCard function, and the second step is for the function to traverse the deck hand until it reaches the n-th card.
-Edge conditions for the first and last card are applied, but the normal thrid step happy case is to link the n-th card's parent node to its child nodes, to link the n-th card to nil, and to return the n-th card's pointer
+The calling function passes the chosen card number "n" to the GiveCard function, and the second step is for the function selects the card from the hand's slice.
+The slice is then recreated without this card and the card is returned.
+As this is strictly used for shuffling and dealing, the score is not recomputed.

 ### Scoring a Hand ###

-Each hand is represented as a directed and weighted tree graph, with the first card received as the root, subsequent cards as nodes, and the last card received by a hand is a leaf in the tree with no outgoing edges - or rather, they have a weight, but no subsequent node to link to.
+Each hand's scoring can be represented as a directed and weighted tree graph, with the first card received as the root, subsequent cards as nodes, and the last card received by a hand is a leaf in the tree with no outgoing edges - or rather, it has weights, but no subsequent node to link to.
 The weight of each edge is one of the card's face values (Aces being the only card with multiple values).
 Scoring the hand is a matter of traversing each of the graph's paths from root to leaf.
 Paths that exceed 21 are rejected.
 The result of this graph traversal is a slice of zero, one, or more values.
 A result with no values represents a hand that has gone bust.
 Finally, the collection of values is evaluated for a minimum value and a maximum value.
 These may be the same if no Aces are present in the hand.
 The minimum score represents the hand's "Soft Score" and the maximum score represents the "Hard Score".

+As a special edge case, the dealer's first card is dealt face-down so nobody knows what the dealer's actual hand is worth.
+The scoring process skips any cards where FaceDown is true.
+At the end of the game, the dealer's first card has FaceDown set to false, and the score is re-calculated to determine the winner.

 #### Example One ####